-Although many homeowners switched their electrical panels over to a breaker box, many home still contain fuse boxes.
+Although many homeowners switched their electrical panels over to circuit breakers, many houses still contain fuse boxes.
 These fuse boxes rely on fuses in order to prevent power overloads and short circuits.
 If any issues occur, the result may be a blown fuse.
-To help identify, address and avoid blown fuses, here is some general information.
+To help you identify, fix and avoid blown fuses, we have created an extensive outline.

 How to Tell If A Fuse Has Blown

-It will be pretty obvious to you right away if you have blown a fuse in your home, as the switch you’re trying to flip, or the outlet you want to use, or even the appliance you’re trying to run, stops working or won’t turn on.
+It will be pretty obvious to you right away if you have blown a fuse in your house, as the switch you’re trying to flip, or the outlet you want to use, or even the appliance you’re trying to run, stops working.
 You may also suddenly find yourself in the dark.

 What Causes a Blown Fuse?